Method 4: deductions

 Import duties and other charges

-The term ‘other charges’ includes anti-dumping or countervailing duties or levies payable in the EC (WCO AO 9.1 refers).
+The term ‘other charges’ includes anti-dumping or countervailing duties or levies payable in the EU (WCO AO 9.1 refers).
 This is the last item to be deducted.